Home

 2022-05-31 11:52:17

-Daniel, 9, alongside his mom, Briana Ruiz, advised CNN the gunman fired a number of pictures into his classroom after being unable to enter.
+Daniel, 9, alongside his mom, Briana Ruiz, advised CNN the gunman fired a number of photographs into his classroom after being unable to enter.
 The door had been locked by his trainer, and the bullets fired struck the teacher in addition to a classmate.

-Regulation enforcement response known as into query
+Regulation enforcement response referred to as into query

 Seven officers arrived at the scene inside two minutes of the shooter firing within the classroom.
 Three officers approached the locked classroom the place the gunman was, and two officers suffered graze wounds from bullets fired from behind the door, DPS said.
 Officers then stationed down the hallway.